srathorss/cpegEdgeDetection/README.md

-# cpegEdgeDetection
+# CPEG324 Edge Detection Project
-Trying to compare and contrast Sobel filter to another edge detection filter using only hardware and Verilog
+The goal of this project is to compare and contrast the Sobel edge detector to the Roberts edge detector utilizing iVerilog, gtkWave, Yosys, and python3-pillow.